1

 The Manhattan Project for Not Dying

-Humans spend $67.5B (95% CI: $54B-$81B) per year globallyon all medical research combined.
+You spend $67.5B per year globally on all medical research combined.
 For everything.
-Cancer, Alzheimer’s, heart disease, aging, rare diseases - everything.
+Cancer, Alzheimer’s, heart disease, aging, rare diseases.
+Everything.
+That’s your entire “not dying” budget.

 The Economics of Mortality